Book a demo

 1. How do Data Scientists use math?

-2. What types of math do Data Scientists need to know?
+3. What types of math do Data Scientists need to know?

-3. Boost your skills with comprehensive data scientist training
+5. Boost your skills with comprehensive data scientist training

-If you’ve considered becoming a Data Scientist, you might be put off by how much math is involved in data science.
-While it’s a core component of data science, you don’t need to know as much math as you might think.
+While it’s true that math is a core component of data science, you don’t need to know as much as you might think.

 How do Data Scientists use math?

 A Data Scientist's primary role is to mine, examine, and make sense of data.
 Math plays a role in each of these stages.
-Data Scientists use math to:

-1. Understand and use machine learning algorithms
+• Understand and use machine learning algorithms

-3. Identify patterns in data
+• Identify patterns in data

-4. Forecast trends and growth
+• Forecast trends and growth

 Clustering

 Clustering is a way to organize data into clusters or groups that share similarities with each other.
 It involves some calculus and statistics.
-A clustering algorithm organizes data into these groups to identify patterns and reveal insights at the surface level.
+A clustering algorithm organizes data into these groups to identify trends and reveal insights at the surface level.

 Regression